What is Aggravated Assault in Texas?

 |The offender shoots a firearm from a motor vehicle at a house, building or a motor vehicle with reckless disregard for whether the house, building or motor vehicle is occupied or causes serious bodily injury to the victim.||FELONY 1ST DEGREE||From 5 to 99 years in prison and a fine of up to $10,000.00|

-A person convicted of aggravated assault in Texas can be required to pay restitution, which involves reimbursing the victim for any expenses resulting from the crime, such as the cost of medical treatment or counseling or repair or replacement of damaged property.
+A person convicted of aggravated assault with a deadly weapon in Fort Worth can be required to pay restitution, which involves reimbursing the victim for any expenses resulting from the crime, such as the cost of medical treatment or counseling or repair or replacement of damaged property.

 If a person uses or exhibits a deadly weapon in the commission of a felony offense or during immediate flight after committing a felony offense, the offense is treated as a “3g” offense in Texas, so the defendant will not be eligible to receive probation from a judge.
 The defendant may receive probation for most 3g offenses from a jury, but only if the sentence comes back at 10 years or below AND the jury recommends the sentence be probation.
 The judge may allow defendant charged with a 3g offense to receive deferred adjudication, but this would be an extraordinary outcome for anyone charged with a 3g offense.